isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-app-ctp.md

 [ ![Video Uploader](assets/video-uploader1.png)](assets/video-uploader1.png)

 * Upload Video: Raw creative asset.
-See  [Ad Specs.](../../../../user-guide/planning/ad-formats/ad-specs.md)
+See the [standard specifications for supported ad types](https://www.tubemogul.com/ad-specs/).
 * Use Existing Video: Use a previously uploaded video to create a new ad.

 ### Configure the Ad